MyParcelCOM/microservice-skeleton/README.md

 This is a skeleton application for a microservice that facilitates the communication between the MyParcel.com API and a carrier API.

-The skeleton application comes already handles most of the communication with the MyParcel.com API.
+The skeleton application already handles most of the communication with the MyParcel.com API.
-Most of the functionality that needs to be implemented is described in `TODO`s in the application and basically comes down to the following:
+Most of the functionality that needs to be implemented is described in `TODO`s in the application.
+It basically comes down to the following:
 - Transform existing classes to valid post and get requests for the carrier API.
 - Handle responses from the carrier API and map them to the existing classes.